Perlovich/phone_sharing_service/README.md

 ## Things out of scope

 I intended to write code as production-ready as possible but there is a lot of things that I omitted and that should be included in real projects.
-Things out of the scope
+Things out of scope
 comprise:
 - Any form of security.
 There is no authentication/authorization/CSRF protection, etc.
 - Consequently, there is no user list.
 When booking a phone, any booker name can be chosen.